-Depending on your setup and experience, choose appropriate installation method:
+Depending on your setup and experience, choose an appropriate installation method for you:

-- Installing using Docker, recommended for production setup.
+- Installing using Docker, recommended for production setups.

-- Virtualenv installation, recommended for production setup:
+- Virtualenv installation, recommended for production setups:

 - Installing on Debian and Ubuntu

 - Installing on SUSE and openSUSE

 - Installing on RedHat, Fedora and CentOS

 - Installing on macOS

 - Installing from sources, recommended for development.

 - Installing on OpenShift.